pavlik-dev/LegacyGPT/README.md

     </a>
 </p>

-Are you ready to unlock the full potential of ChatGPT with Better ChatGPT?

-Better ChatGPT is the ultimate destination for anyone who wants to experience the limitless power of conversational AI.
-With no limits and completely free to use for all, our app harnesses the full potential of OpenAI's ChatGPT API to offer you an unparalleled chatbot experience.

-Whether you're looking to chat with a virtual assistant, improve your language skills, or simply enjoy a fun and engaging conversation, our app has got you covered.
-So why wait?
-Join us today and explore the exciting world of Better ChatGPT!
+LegacyGPT is a project dedicated to recreating the classic ChatGPT interface from its early days (late 2022 to early 2023).

 # 🔥 Features

-Better ChatGPT comes with a bundle of amazing features!
+LegacyGPT (as a fork of [Better ChatGPT](https://github.com/ztjhz/BetterChatGPT)) comes with a bundle of amazing features!
 Here are some of them:

-- Proxy to bypass ChatGPT regional restrictions
-- Prompt library
+- Free access to GPT-4.1 and SearchGPT API with [pollinations.ai](https://pollinations.ai)
+- Free Gemini & Gemma API provided by [pavlik_tt](https://github.com/pavlik-dev/) (me :P)
 - Organize chats into folders (with colours)
 - Filter chats and folders
-- Token count and pricing
 - ShareGPT integration
-- Custom model parameters (e.g. presence_penalty)
 - Chat as user / assistant / system
 - Edit, reorder and insert any messages, anywhere
 - Chat title generator
 - Save chat automatically to local storage
 - Import / Export chat
-- Sync to Google Drive
 - Multiple language support (i18n)

 # 🛠️ Usage

-To get started, simply visit the website at <https://legacygpt.pyt.pp.ua/>.
+To get started, simply visit the website at <https://legacygpt.pavliktt.pp.ua/>.

 ## Desktop App